influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/api.md

 ### Get Task

-To get information about a task make a GET request to the `/kapacitor/v1/tasks/TASK_ID` endpoint.
+To get information about a task, make a `GET` request to the `/kapacitor/v1/tasks/TASK_ID` endpoint.

 | Query Parameter | Default    | Purpose                                                                                                                          |
 | --------------- | -------    | -------                                                                                                                          |